PabloFernandez93/creating-a-mongoose-model-and-seeds-file/README.md

 - Working with insertMany()

 how to run it:
+- install node.js
-- (you need to have node installed and mongodb running in the background)
+- install mongodb and run it in the background
 - npm init -y
 - npm i express ejs mongoose
 - run node seeds.js (to seed the database)